 Management of the World Heritage area

 Management arrangements for K’gari involve the Australian Government, the Queensland Government and the Butchulla people.
-The Australian Government funds the establishment and operation of an advisory committee.
-Day to day management is coordinated through a partnership between the Butchulla rangers, established through the Queensland Indigenous Land and Sea Ranger Program and the Queensland Parks and Wildlife Service.
+The Australian Government funds a dedicated executive officer and the operation of an advisory committee, administered through the Department of Environment and Science.
+Day to day management is coordinated through a partnership between the Butchulla people (through the Butchulla Aboriginal Corporation, the Butchulla Land and Sea rangers and the Butchulla Native Title Aboriginal Corporation) and the Queensland Parks and Wildlife Service.

-Most of the World Heritage area is contained within the K’gari (Fraser Island) Great Sandy National Park, visit this site for visitor information including park safety updates.
+Most of the World Heritage area is contained within the K’gari (Fraser Island) Great Sandy National Park.
+This website provides important visitor information and park safety updates.

-Advisory committees for World Heritage areas provide advice to the Australian and Queensland Government Ministers responsible for World Heritage matters and assist in meeting obligations under the World Heritage Convention and the Federal Environmental Protection and Biodiversity Conservation Act 1999.
-These obligations include identifying, protecting, conserving, presenting and transmitting to future generations the Outstanding Universal Value of the World Heritage property.
+Advisory committees for World Heritage areas provide advice to the Australian and Queensland government Ministers responsible for World Heritage matters and management agencies.
+They also assist in meeting obligations under the World Heritage Convention and the Commonwealth Environmental Protection and Biodiversity Conservation Act 1999.
+These obligations include identifying, protecting, conserving, presenting and transmitting the Outstanding Universal Value of the World Heritage property to future generations.

-Following each meeting of the advisory committees, the Chair prepares a communique for the Queensland and Commonwealth Ministers responsible for World Heritage matters.
-Communiques outline high-level discussions and key recommendations of advisory committees and since 2016, have been published here as soon as they are available.
+Following each advisory committee meeting, the Chair prepares a communique for the relevant Queensland and Australian government Ministers.
+Communiques outline high-level discussions and key recommendations of advisory committees and have been published on the department’s website since 2016.